cutterkom/url-sharing-wordpress-plugin/README.md

 ## Installation

 Upload the files in your plugins directory.
 Then activate it.
-On the URL Sharing settings page in the WordPress backend you can change the following:
-* The label (text) in front of the URL
+For a label in front of the URL, go to the settings page and insert your text in the input field.
+Of course, you can leave it blank, too.
-* The text on the copy-to-clipboard-button
+Settings

 ## Change style

 You can change the styling by adding your changes to stylesheet of the plugin.
 In the default version the css classes .url_share_label and .url_share_input don't have values, in order to align to your theme visually.
+Moreover there are two classes to control the states for the copy-to-clipboard-button: .zeroclipboard-is-hover and .zeroclipboard-is-active.

 ## To-do List